rbelling/vuejs-gilt/partials/02-vuejs-at-gilt.md

 Examples of real problems solved by Vue in Gilt

 [//]: # (
-  - Alan to talk about his use case
+  - web-product-listing: Moving from tangled code to tidy components
   - web-category-page: What we needed from the framework )